aaron-grau/curic/ruby/readings/xor.md

 ## Using XOR to hash

 Recall the properties of a hashing function:
-1. **Determinism**: Its output is directly determined by the input data.
+0. **Determinism**: Its output is directly determined by the input data.
-2. **Comprehensiveness**: It uses all the input data.
+0. **Comprehensiveness**: It uses all the input data.
-3. **Uniformity**: Its possible return values are evenly distributed.
+0. **Uniformity**: Its possible return values are evenly distributed.
-4. **Continuity**: It returns similar values for similar inputs.
+0. **Continuity**: It returns similar values for similar inputs.

 Bit-wise XOR is often used in hashing functions because it promotes high determinism, comprehensiveness, and uniformity.
 It also has high continuity, which may need to be offset with other methods where a hashing function needs to have a more unpredictable 'spread' of hashed values.

-What separates XOR from other bit-wise operators is uniformity: only XOR returns `1` and `0` in equal probability, given any two inputs.
+What separates XOR from other bit-wise operators is uniformity - Only XOR returns `1` and `0` in equal probability, given any two inputs (see truth tale below).
 This allows it to produce more uniformly distributed values, distinguishing it as a desirable hashing method.